ImNeeeks/employee-tracker/README.md

 ### Screenshot of application showing user input prompts:

 The screenshot below shows the application being run in the command line.
-Specifically, it shows how a new employee, named 'Michael Jackson' has been added to the database in a newly created role.

 ![Screenshot of application being run in the command line](./assets/employee-tracker.jpeg)